The nonslip coating that makes bathroom rugs and mats safe also means they need special care when it comes time to wash them.

 Stepping out of a warm shower or bath onto a cold, slick tile floor is neither fun nor safe.
 That’s why most bathrooms benefit from using one or more small rugs or mats.
 Depending on the size of your bathroom, you may have rugs in front of your sink, too, and some people even use mats near the toilet.

 How To Wash Bathroom Rugs

-7. Treat them properly.
-Bath rugs that get wet frequently, like those placed in front of a shower or tub, can easily develop mold and odors.
-Make a habit of picking these rugs up after bathing and hanging them on the side of the tub or over a towel rack, so they have a chance to dry out.
+Bath rugs that get wet frequently, like those placed in front of a shower or tub, can quickly develop mold and odors.
+Make a habit of picking these rugs up after bathing and hanging them on the side of the bathtub or over a towel rack so they have a chance to dry out.

 How Often Do You Need to Wash Bathroom Rugs?